-It is therefore essential that any student who is late paying their fees contacts the Ask4Help team (0191 227 4646) as a matter of urgency to discuss their financial position.
+It is therefore essential that any student who is going to be late paying their fees contacts the Ask4Help team (0191 227 4646) before the instalment is due to discuss their financial position.

-Students who have unpaid tuition fees or other programme of study-related fees (e.g. compulsory professional body fees, compulsory field-trip fees) will be subject to an exclusion process (Section 13, regulation 3.9 of the 'Handbook of Student Regulations').
+Students who have unpaid tuition fees or other programme of study-related fees (e.g. compulsory professional body fees, compulsory field-trip fees) will be subject to an exclusion process (Section 13, regulation 3.10 of the 'Handbook of Student Regulations').
 This means any student in this position will be removed from the University Administration System, unless exceptional circumstances apply.
 Once excluded, the student will not be timetabled for tuition, will not be entered onto subsequent examination/ assessment lists, nor will there be any subsequent confirmation of marks by the Programme Assessment Board.
 In addition, the student will no longer be able to access tuition via taught sessions or use the University's computer or library facilities or attend any award Congregations.